 Share Eva’s story with an educator you know and love.
 Applications for Thinkery’s 2017–18 professional development series open on Monday, May 22.
 Mark your calendars!

-EdExchange is made possible with the generous support of the City of Austin GTOPS program, Dell and Capital One.
+EdExchange is made possible with the generous support of Capital One, City of Austin GTOPS program, Dell and National Instruments.